 Quality 75: Warp Knit

 Quality 75, is another of our cotton fabrics that was developed using the expertise of the Long Eaton lace making industry.
 It was invented by Peter Hill, the grandson of Sunspel’s founder, in an effort to find an alternative to the relatively heavy piqué cottons that were used for polo shirts in the 1950s.
 He wanted something that would keep him cool and comfortable in the hot summer sun of the Riviera, resulting in a mesh fabric that was not only lightweight and breathable but supremely soft.
 The fabric has a unique structure that means that it retains its shape, eliminating those irritating twisted seams that can have a tendency of appearing after just a few washes.
-We use Q75 to make our Riviera Polo Shirts, as worn by Daniel Craig as James Bond in Casino Royale.
+We use Q75 to make our Riviera Polo Shirts, which was worn by Daniel Craig as James Bond in Casino Royale.

 Quality 30: Piqué

 Although Peter Hill rejected traditional piqué some decades ago, we have taken up the challenge of developing our own unique version of the fabric.
-It is made from 100% Pima cotton, and is exceptionally soft, strong and brilliant in colour; the antithesis of the stodgier fabrics used for standard sports originated polo shirts We make short sleeve and long sleeve Polo Shirts using piqué.
+It is made from 100% Pima cotton, and is exceptionally soft, strong and brilliant in colour; the antithesis of the stodgier fabrics used for standard sports originated polo shirts.
+We make short sleeve and long sleeve Polo Shirts using piqué.

 Quality 40: Loopback